Former Saskatchewan oil minister to lead Canada oil lobby

-CALGARY Alberta Tim McMillan, a one-time Saskatchewan energy minister now serving as its minister of rural health, will replace former Royal Dutch Shell Plc (RDSa.L) executive Dave Collyer as president of the Canadian Association of Petroleum Producers, the country's most powerful oil lobby said on Thursday.
+CALGARY, Alberta, Sept 18 Tim McMillan, a one-time Saskatchewan energy minister now serving as its minister of rural health, will replace former Royal Dutch Shell Plc executive Dave Collyer as president of the Canadian Association of Petroleum Producers, the country's most powerful oil lobby said on Thursday.

 McMillan, who also represents the provincial riding of Lloydminster in the government of Saskatchewan Premier Brad Wall, will take over the presidency of CAPP at the beginning of October and become the lobby's chief executive at year-end, when Collyer retires.